Sossusvlei and the Namib Desert

 Sand dunes, vleis and scenic flights

 The dunes can certainly be considered the ‘trademark’ of Namibian tourism, yet they still feel so much more than just a tourist attraction.
 Climbing to the top of a sand dune and watching the shadows sweep across the land as the sun rises is enough to give anyone goosebumps.
-So, while you might have seen this terrain on the TV, there’s nothing like being here in the flesh.
+So, while you might have seen this terrain on the TV, it’s nothing like being here in person.
 It’s a humbling place to take a walk and get some perspective.

 Sossusvlei is actually the huge flat pan in the middle of the dunes, but the dunes themselves get all the glory, and deservedly so.
 These giant orange sand-sculptures are some of the oldest and highest in the world and they are constantly shifting their formation with the winds.
-This is why Sossusvlei is often referred to as the ‘dune sea’; because the dunes are always ever-so-slightly moving in a subtle and spooky dreamlike way.
+This is why Sossusvlei is often referred to as the ‘dune sea’; because the dunes are always ever-so-slightly moving albeit in a very subtle way.

 Enquire Now